-At the top right of the source interface, the Presets button I provides access to the MIDI source section presets.
+At the top right of the source interface, the Presets button In provides access to the MIDI source section presets.
 The Remove button X deletes the MIDI source.
 You can customize the default MIDI source settings (used when creating a new MIDI source) by overwriting the predefined Default section preset.

-- When modulating filter frequency with pitch bend, the default slot level value corresponds to +/one note of modulation (you can reset to the default value by Ctrl/Command-clicking the slot level).
-The maximum slot level corresponds to +/- one octave. - To let a sustain pedal control an envelope generator, use a MIDI source.
-Set the input to Controller, and the controller number to 64.
-Now, drag the source drag button for the MIDI source to the hold control point of the envelope generator, and set the slot level to maximum.
-Of course, you can also set up more sophisticated behavior of the sustain pedal, for example by modulation the release setting instead of hold: the possibilities are endless. - The VST 3 version of FabFilter Timeless 2 doesn't support per-note aftertouch modulation.
+- When modulating filter frequency with pitch bend, the default slot level value corresponds to +/- one note of modulation (you can reset to the default value by Ctrl/Command-clicking the slot level).
+The maximum slot level corresponds to +/- one octave. - The VST 3 version of FabFilter Volcano 2 doesn't support per-note aftertouch modulation.